 - This grayscale visualization is useful, but we can create a much more

 informative output.
 Right-click on the pop_density_change_2000_1990

 - We want to style the layer so pixel values in certain ranges get the same

-properties of the raster.
-Note the minimum and maximum values of this layer.
+look at the properties of the raster.
+Note the minimum and maximum values

 - Now go to the Style tab.
 Select Singleband